shterrett/rust-os-class/hw-process-api/answers.md

 The variable can be changed by both the child and parent.
 Because they are different processes, changing the value in one process does not affect the value in the other process.

+## 2

+Both the child and parent have access to the file descriptor and can write to it.

+The writes occur concurrently and may appear in any order.